 A federal court in New Orleans is hearing the first of thousands of lawsuits filed by homeowners against their insurance companies after Hurricane Katrina.
 Most who are suing say they didn't get enough money to cover the damage to their houses.

-The division in Islam between the Shia minority and the Sunni majority seems to be deepening, not just in Iran and Iraq, but across the Middle East.
+The division between Islam's Shiite minority and the Sunni majority is deepening across the Middle East.
 The split occurred soon after the death of the Prophet Muhammad, nearly 1,400 years ago.

 MasterCard's Plan: Phone Home, Send Cash